fgerick/Elltorque.jl/README.md

 using Elltorque
 Elltorque.run(true)
 ```
+from within the Julia REPL.
 To run without calculating use

 ```julia
 Elltorque.run(false)
 ```

 ## Citation
-If you use this software please cite the article [Pressure torque of torsional Alfvén modes acting on an ellipsoidal mantle](https://doi.org/10.1093/gji/ggaa166).
+If you use this data and/or software please cite the article [Pressure torque of torsional Alfvén modes acting on an ellipsoidal mantle](https://doi.org/10.1093/gji/ggaa166).